marinostrus/pibell/README.md

 I currently have 4 schools here running this for their school bell.
 The first one is still up and running after more then 5 years.
 If you have a school with already a sound system, this can be a cheap and easy replacement for those way to pricey music school bells they sell :).

+I use raspberry pis in all of them, but an old computer with a Linux server would do just as well (and the steps will be the same).

 # Screenshots
 ## Settings -> School bell